California

 • At least 18 years of age (or will be by the date of the next election)

-• Not in prison or on parole for conviction of a felony
+• Not currently serving a state or federal prison term for conviction of a felony

 • Not have been judged by a court to be mentally incompetent to register and vote